 If you are planning on bringing your pet on vacation with you, the first thing you should do is confirm that your lodging is pet-friendly.
 This will save you a lot of hassle and stress in the long run.

-3. Consider the cost of bringing your pet:
+3. Consider the cost of bringing pets on vacation:

-If you’re considering bringing your pet on vacation with you, there are a few things you’ll need to take into account.
+If you’re considering taking pets on vacation with you, there are a few things you’ll need to take into account.
 Consider the cost of bringing your pet.

 In addition to any additional fees charged by your hotel or rental company, you’ll also need to factor in the cost of feeding and caring for your pet while you’re on vacation.
 If you’re planning a longer trip, it might be more cost-effective to leave your pet at home.

 4. Know the rules and regulations: